-I know that tiny babies are not supposed to sleep with any plush animals or other items that could cause suffocation.
+I know that tiny babies should not sleep with any plush animals or other items that could cause suffocation.
 The Consumer Product Safety Commission uses the slogan Bare is Best.
-But I’m not sure how old a child has to be for such lovies to be safe in the crib.
+But I’m not sure how old a child has to be for such lovies to be safe in the bed.
 Sounds like this is something you need to ask your Pediatrician.

-I inspected all the blankies that we have in stock in our Plush Memories Lovie Shoppe right now.
-I found several with the totally loose satin lining, and added a link to this warning to each blankie with a satin lining.
-The price and quality of the blankie varied, so I can’t suggest a brand to avoid.
+I inspected all the satin lined blankies that we have in stock in our Plush Memories Lovie Shoppe right now.
+I found several with totally loose satin linings.
+So I added a link to this warning to each blankie with a loose satin lining.
+The price and quality of the blankies varied, so I can’t suggest a brand to avoid.

-If the satin lining is loose, you might want to sew the middle of the Satin to the upper blanket animal.
+If the satin lining is loose, you could sew the middle of the satin to the upper blanket animal.
 Many companies stitch the middle of the lining to the underside of the animal head.

-I also found one of our larger blankies was stitched in the middle, but, because of its size, the loose satin might still be a problem.
+One of our larger blankies has stitching in the middle.
+But, because of its size, the loose satin might still be a problem.
 So that one might need some additional quilting stitches to avoid this possibility.